01388 718 263 | Cockfield@durhamlearning.net

 Pupils from Year 1 to 6 also have the opportunity for physical activity during morning and lunchtime breaks on one of two well-equipped school yards, stocked with resources.
 Staff and Sports Leaders are on duty to co-ordinate a range of active playground games.

-Key Stage 2 children attend a weekly swimming lesson at Woodhouse Close swimming pool.
+Key Stage 2 children attend a weekly swimming lesson at Teesdale Leisure Centre.

-During the Summer term Sports Day is held for Nursery, EYFS, KS1 and KS2 covering traditional sporting activities.
+During the Summer term all children take part in Sports Day which is a chance to use the skills which children have developed through taking part in traditional sporting activities.
 Children race competitively against other pupils in their year group for house points.
-The house with the most points wins the House Cup.
+The house with the most points wins the House Cup!

 Impact

 The impact of our P.E curriculum is teacher assessed against the progression for skills documents.
 Teachers record evidence of progress through photographs and videos.
+Photos are collected each half term and added to the class floor book.
 Data is then shared with the subject leader and Senior Leadership Team which is analysed in order to monitor the effectiveness of the delivery of P.E. across the school.

 Regular verbal feedback is given to children within lessons to praise and motivate children.
 It also ensures that children are apply the correct technique by reflecting and evaluating on their performance.
 Children become stewards of their own learning and support peers to continue to improve and excel.